ruekas/TecBeatsAPIAutomation/README.md

 Select Collections from the bar at the left, then click on Import - select Files and get the file ApiAutomation.json imported

-Select Environments from the bat the left, then click on Import - select Files and get the file ApiEnvironment.json imported
+Select Environments from the bar at the left, then click on Import - select Files and get the file ApiEnvironment.json imported

 Run